kyma-project/kyma/docs/backup/03-01-install-velero.md

       namespace: "kyma-backup"
     ```

-2. Create an override secret containing the velero [required parameters](/components/backup/#configuration-configuration) for the provider of your choosing **encoded in base 64**.<br/>
+2. Create an override secret containing the Velero [required parameters](/components/backup/#configuration-configuration) for a chosen provider.
+Remember to base64-encode the parameters.<br/>
+    See the installation examples:
-    See the examples below for reference (_values are in plain text for illustrative purposes, remember to set them as base64 encoded strings_):
+    >**NOTE**: Values are provided in plain text only for illustrative purposes.
+Remember to set them as base64-encoded strings.

     <div tabs>
     <details>